 Melodic Tropes in Sciarrino’s "Vanitas"

-Fig.1 Universal melodic trope as notated in mm.22-24 in Sciarrino’s Vanitas.
+Fig.1 Melodic trope as notated in mm.22-24 in Sciarrino’s Vanitas

 The provenance of this trope’s expressive power is to be found in the European tradition of the minor second portamento typical of a lament.
 Fig. 2 therefore,should be viewed as a reduction of the melodic trope to its most basic shape.

-Fig.4 below presents a longer passage exemplifying the obsessive insistence and pervasiveness of the trope.
+Fig.4 below presents a longer passage exemplifying the pervasiveness of the trope.

 Fig.4 Longer passage showcasing the pervasiveness of the universal melodic trope as notated in Sciarrino’s Vanitas, Ultime Rose Pg.48.

-The intelligibility of the text will depend upon the following contingent question: Does the comprehensibility of the text in Vanitas depend solely on one’s comprehension of the words (and their meaning) set to music?
-In my own understanding and practice, the answer is a resounding no. The paradox here lies in that in one sense, constricting the words to be sung according to only one universal melodic formula makes the words more tangible, however, the same formula (in conjunction with its instrumental echo in the cello) absolves them of their definite meaning (e.g. ‘morte,’ ‘rose,’ ‘imago’ etc. are sung as melodically undifferentiated) .
-The absence of meaning however finds its equivalence in a stronger presence of sound.
+The intelligibility of the text will depend upon this contingent question: Does the comprehensibility of the text in Vanitas depend solely on one’s comprehension of the words (and their meaning) set to music?
+In my own understanding and practice, the answer is a resounding no. The paradox here lies in that in one sense, constricting the words to be sung according to only one melodic formula makes the words more tangible, however, the same formula (in conjunction with its instrumental echo in the cello) absolves them of their definite meaning (e.g. ‘morte,’ ‘rose,’ ‘imago’ etc. are sung as melodically undifferentiated).
+This absence of meaning, however, finds its equivalence in a stronger presence of sound.
 The phonetic material is thus liberated from its semantic dimension.
 “When the voice is entrusted to silence, nothing remains but the mouth, its cavity, the saliva.
 The open lips as a boundary to emptiness,” writes Sciarrino.